tarunnaithani/VolumeMaximization/Readme.txt

 SYSTEM LIMITATIONS
 	-> The code logs everything to Console

-	-> Current system does lot of Object creation during operation which will cause GC issues if used in load testing.If capacity requirements are deterministic then further tuning can be done to avoid Object creation during simulation operation entirely.
+	-> Current system does lot of Object creation during operation which will cause GC issues if used in load testing.

 FURTHER DEVELOPMENT
-	-> Execution printing to fill orders
 	-> Tick bands in prices as penalty to beat time priority is limited by decimal precision configured at exchange level

 TESTING